|Field of Specialization:||Law and Criminalization|

 More News Posts

-Field of Specialization: Security Academic Unit: Computer Science Category of Appointment: Preliminary (Tenure-track) Rank/Position Title: Assistant Professor - 2 positions Start Date: July 1, 2019 Closing Date: December 1,...
+Field of Specialization: Software Engineering Academic Unit: Systems and Computer Engineering Category of Appointment: Preliminary (tenure-track) Rank/Position Title: Assistant Professor Start Date: July 1, 2019 Closing Date: April 1,...
 More

-Field of Specialization: Environmental Engineering Academic Unit: Civil and Environmental Engineering Category of Appointment: Preliminary (Tenure-Track) Rank/Position Title: Assistant Professor Start Date: July 1, 2019 Closing Date: Consideration of...
+Field of Specialization: Digital Circuit Design Academic Unit: Electronics Category of Appointment: Preliminary (tenure-track) Rank/Position Title: Assistant Professor Start Date: July 1, 2019 Closing Date: March 1, 2019 About...
 More

 Assistant Professor – Humanities (Religion)

 Field of Specialization: Religion Academic Unit: College of the Humanities Category of Appointment: Preliminary (tenure-track) Rank/Position Title: Assistant Professor Start Date: July 1, 2019 Closing Date: February 15, 2019...
 More

 Instructor – Mechanical and Aerospace Engineering